-Leaving a gift in your will to the Pitt Rivers Museum The Pitt Rivers Museum is widely acclaimed to be one of the finest of its kind.
-A visit to the Museum reveals the best of human creativity, our common humanity and alobal connections.
-We want to continue to share the Museum's collections in as many ways as we can, and for as long as we can, and you can help us achieve this By leaving a gift to the Museum in your will, you can provide posts for staff to conserve fragile objects for future generations, help fund work with schools and local communities, enhance displays and fund an artist or maker to be inspired by the Museum.
+Investcorp Building Leaving a gift in your will to the Pitt Rivers Museum The Pitt Rivers Museum is widely acclaimed to be one of the finest of its kind.
+A visit to the Museum reveals the best of human creativity, our common humanity and global connections.
+We want to continue to share the Museum's collections in as many ways as we can, and for as long as we can, and you can help us achieve this.
+By leaving a gift to the Museum in your will, you can provide posts for staff to conserve fragile objects for future generations, help fund work with schools and local communities, enhance displays and fund an artist. or maker to be inspired by the Museum.
 Every legacy makes a difference - no matter how large or small.
 We value the opportunity to discuss your wishes with you.
-Create a lasting legacy at the Pitt Rivers Museum If you would like an informal conversation about leaving a gift in your will to the Pitt Rivers Museum, please contact: Dr. Laura Van Broekhoven, Director of the Pitt Rivers Museum, on 01865 613013, or email laura.vanbroekhoven@prm.ox.ac.uk Dr. Suzi Attree, Senior Development Executive, on 07464 495026, or email suzanne.attree@devoff.ox.ac.uk If you have left a gift in your will to the Museum, we would like to say a heartfelt thank you.
-Please let us know about your plans, so that we can understand your wishes and what you would like your gift to achieve.
-FR Registered with Pitt Pitt Rivers Museum Education Guides 66 Did you steal everything in this museum?" one little girl asked me, her eyes wide with wonder as she gazed around her.
+Create a lasting legacy at the Pitt Rivers Museum

+If you would like an informal conversation about leaving a gift in your will to the Pitt Rivers Museum, please contact: Dr. Laura Van Broekhoven, Director of the Pitt Rivers Museum, on 01865 613013, or email laura.vanbroekhoven@prm.ox.ac.uk Dr. Suzi Attree, Senior Development Executive, on 07464 495026, or email suzanne.attree@devoff.ox.ac.uk FR Registered with Pitt Rivers REGULATOR Museum

+Education Guides 66 Did you steal everything in this museum?" one little girl asked me, her eyes wide with wonder as she gazed around her.
 How do you answer that question?
 I've been working as a volunteer Education Guide at the Pitt Rivers for about four years now and have learnt that you never know what children are going to say next.
 That's not nearly as long as several of the other guides, who can remember the green hut that used to be the education office 30 years ago.